 If you are thinking of using your iPad as a document camera, you will first want to get yourself a stand or some kind of secure foundation to mount the iPad.
 Here you have two choices.
 You either buy a dedicated document camera stand, (you can see some listed below), or you make one yourself.

 On the DIY front, teachers have come up with a number of creative ways to do this for little or no money.
 In a pinch, you can of course just hold the iPad above the object that you want to show the rest of the class.
-However, this does not always give the most stable picture, and it is not ideal for being hands free and teaching at the same time.
+However, this does not always give the most stable picture, and it is not ideal for being hands-free and teaching at the same time.

 Other teachers have used textbooks or classroom equipment like a ring stand from a science lab or a simple locker shelf to create a makeshift stand.
-Either of these methods allow the iPad to be positioned correctly and for the teacher to be hands-free while they teach.
+Either of these methods allows the iPad to be positioned correctly and for the teacher to be hands-free while they teach.
 However, perhaps one of the more successful DIY solutions, if you have the time to build it, is the type of iPad document camera stand that is shown in the video below.
 It is made from a variety of PVC pipes and joints and costs as little as $7 to make!

 Dedicated iPad Document Camera Stands

 The DIY approach is a great way for teachers (or schools) to save some money, and in a sector that is always looking for ways to cut costs, it is hard to ignore these options.
-However, as you might expect, there are a number of manufacturers that have created a dedicated solution for teachers who want to use their iPad as a document camera at school.
+However, as you might expect, there are a number of manufacturers that have created a dedicated solution for teachers who want to use their iPad as document cameras at school.
 There are lots of good options, but three of the more popular solutions are listed below.

 The Belkin Tablet Stage